radiegtya/kontenbase-1/README.md

 Kontenbase is a Backend as service that easily create backend API, auth, and storage in less than 1 minute without coding.

+Think of it as a very simple alternative of:
+- JSON Placeholder
+- Postman
+- Strapi
+- Firebase
+- Supabase
+- and other API-focused tools

-Kontenbase is focused on enabling developers (especially front-end developers) to build back-end API (currently focuse on REST API) without having to touch backend code at all.
+Kontenbase is focused on enabling developers (especially front-end developers) to build back-end API (currently focused on REST API) without having to touch backend code at all.

 But of course, it's still possible to create a custom backend service too.

-## Features
+### Features
 Kontenbase let you focus on the Frontend & Product.

 - [x] Hosted Backend